pabarron-28/eagle-project/README.md

 The church was elated with the project, and they to this day display my Nativity shelter every Christmas season.
 ## Files
 - 'pictures of eagle project-compressed.pdf': Thorough image documentation of the project work day, demonstrating the intricacies of creating the project
+- 'NAT-02.pdf': CAD mockup of the finalized Nativity shelter design, used for reference during construction.
 ## Skills Demonstrated
 -Project Management: planning, scheduling, coordinating resources, and managing a project from proposal through to completion
 -Leadership: directing project and motivating volunteers